 Choosing quality tenants is in the best interest of the landlord to ensure their property is respected which will help minimize their repair and maintenance costs.
 It can also help limit the number of evictions and legal costs landlords incur.
 Quality tenants also help ensure more on-time payments that allow landlords to maintain a reliable source of income from their properties.

-When reviewing applications the following are 8 things you want to look for in the information provided to ensure you are getting the best quality tenant possible:
+When reviewing applications, here are some things you want to look for in the information provided to ensure you are getting the best quality tenant possible: